 Pediatric Blood Transfusion Volume Calculator

-Why do I need a blood transfusion calculator?
+Why do I need a blood transfusion volume calculator?

 Estimating the blood transfusion volume for adult patients is very simple.
 One unit of packed red blood cells usually raises the hemoglobin concentration by 1 g/dl or hematocrit by 3%.
 This transfusion practice is imprecise, but it's widely recognized and applied.

 For children, though, it's understandable that a calculation is needed.
-Depending on their weight and age, their total blood volume can vary substantially.
+Their total blood volume can vary substantially depending on their weight and age.
 The pediatric transfusion volume of blood required for the hemoglobin increment of 1 g/dL administered to an infant is considerably lower than that needed for an adolescent.

 Which values do I need to estimate the blood transfusion volume for children?